KobeW50/visiontq.github.io/_posts/2025-06-01-free-alternatives-to-save-wizard.md

 [^psn]: Once your PSN ID is linked, the bot remembers you using your **Discord ID + PlayStation account ID** (not your visible PSN username).
 Even if you change your PSN username, your **account ID stays the same** — and that’s what the bot uses to track your saves.
 This is why you don't need to re-link your PlayStation ID after changing your username.

----

-The rest of the extra command guides are being written.
-If you want to contribute or help out, ping me on one of the Discord servers I linked [at the top](#where-can-i-find-them).